How to Fold a Pocket Square – 5 Pocket Square Folds

 Silk, with its smooth, soft qualities puffs easily curving, instead of producing sharp right angles, making for a much more fluid, pleasing look.

-If you’re wondering how to fold a pocket square for a tux, the puff is your answer.
+If you’re wondering the rules for a tux, the puff is your answer.
 Unlike it’s more businesslike brother, the square fold, the puff says “I’m dressed up but it’s still a celebration.”

 With Casual Outfits